rusio/testable-services/README.md

 - Tests targeting the core component.
 They do not require any external dependencies.
 These tests are highly isoloated and can make use of the component's public API for all test phases.
 The target component is initialized in memory, tested and garbage collected.
 The test asserts by checking return values or by acting like an Observer/Listener.
 No TCP connections or other external interactions are required.

 - Tests targeting one of the satellite components.
-They have properties similar to integration tests and may use embedded doubles of external depencies like an embedded database.
+They have properties similar to integration tests and may use embedded doubles of external dependencies like an embedded database.
 These tests are integrative and may use another mechanism for the Arrange and Assert phases.

 Related Patterns